 For the past year, we’ve utilized the offensive roles designed by Todd Whitehead and introduced here to aid in filtering and comparing data at the site.
 Those 11 roles leverage Synergy’s play type data to bucket players between roles looking at how players are deployed from an offensive standpoint for their scoring possessions.

-Our archetypes similarly capture usage/deployment offensively, but leverage a few other data sources (like drive and 3PT attempt rate) to do so.
+Our roles similarly capture usage/deployment offensively, but leverage a few other data sources (like drive and 3PT attempt rate) to do so.
+These seek to evaluate roles as scorers, not comment on playmaking capability.

 The other offensive roles that came out recently and have perhaps even more overlap with what I’d been planning are Jeff Siegel’s offensive roles over at EarlyBirdRights.
 Between Todd and Jeff’s roles, you’ll see a lot of similarities with what we’ve created and plan to use moving forward.

-Without further ado, here are the 12 offensive archetypes you’ll see referenced in BBall Index content moving forward:
+Without further ado, here are the 12 offensive roles you’ll see referenced in BBall Index content moving forward:

 Primary Ball Handler: these players used most like Guards, categorized as such based on their pick and roll ball handler and perimeter isolation scoring possessions, that don’t isolate enough to be categorized as Shot Creators and have a higher percentage of their possessions on-court where they’re estimated to be the initiator of the offense.
 Examples from 2019-20 are Kemba Walker and Rajon Rondo.